esuriddick/Programming/Python/Krita/DDS_File_Exporter/README.md

 Once you have a document selected in [Krita](https://krita.org), go to the menu item _Tools_ > _Scripts_, and press the option named _Export as DDS_.
 A window will pop-up to ask you the name and location of where to save the file.

 ### Tested platforms
-I have tested version 1.0 of this plugin in version 5.1.5 of [Krita](https://krita.org).
+I have tested version 1.0 and 1.1 of this plugin in version 5.1.5 of [Krita](https://krita.org).

 ## Change log
-_[TBD] Version 1.1_
+_[2023-09-06] Version 1.1_
 - Cleaned up the code further (removed modules that were not in use, and leftovers in the error message boxes).
-- Added the option in _settings.ini_ to determine whether to preserve or ignore the alpha channel.
+- You no longer require to have or modify a _settings.ini_ file.
+The execution of the script will provide a window with options for: 1) intermediate file format to convert to DDS (default is TGA); 2) compression type (default is BC7 UNORM); 3) whether to generate MIP maps or not (default is to generate); and 4) whether to force DX9/DX10 headers or not (default is not to force either of these headers).

 _[2023-09-04] Version 1.0_
 - Initial version released.